 Bee hotels need not be expensive or sophisticated to be a success.
-Many of the shop-bought bee hotels look pretty, come with a rather expensive price tag but are often not used by the bees they are meant for.
+Many of the shop-bought bee hotels look pretty, and come with a rather expensive price tag but are often not used by the bees they are meant for.
 This is because they are made from poor materials and/or the nesting tubes are too short to attract nesting bees.

-We have bought and successfully used solitary bee hotels from George Pilkington's Nurturing Nature website.
-These are made in the UK and are extremely well designed with an observation panel in the side allowing you to view the growing baby bees without disturbing them.
+We have bought and successfully used solitary bee hotels from George Pilkington’s Nurturing Nature website.
+These are made in the UK and are extremely well designed with an observation panel on the side allowing you to view the growing baby bees without disturbing them.

 The modular design allows the central section to be cleaned out and reused every year and you can even harvest and store the cocoons in the base of the hotel.
 There are specially designed modules for both Spring and Summer solitary bee species.